gerstrong/Commander-Genius/README.md

 Keen Dreams is starting to work but still might have some issues.
 So far, you can play it to the end.
 Also the menu lacks of a lot of features.
 Please configure input and sounds using the other games.

+Cosmo's Cosmic Adventure: Forbidden Planet is integrated into Commander Genius.
+The engine for that game is somewhat playable and the levels with the enemies work so far, but there is a lot do in order to get it working much better.
+At some point CG will fully support that game and provide smoother experience with many more fps compared to the original.
+Special Thanks to Eric Fry for his code!

 There is an alternative called Reflection Keen which supports Keen Dreams, on which the code is based.